armory/docs/content/en/docs/spinnaker/using-dinghy.md

 }
 ```

-If this configuration exists dinghy will send a notification to channel `slack-channel-good` and `slack-channel-both` if pipeline was rendered fine and a notifcation to `slack-channel-bad` and `slack-channel-both` if pipeline failed to be rendered additionaly to the one being send as default for all the notifications.
+Dinghy sends a notification to channel `slack-channel-good` and `slack-channel-both` if a pipeline renders correctly and a notification to `slack-channel-bad` and `slack-channel-both` if a pipeline fails to render.

 ## Repository Template processing

-Imagine you have a template and a couple of modules and dinghyfiles pointing at them, then you modify a module and this module is using Rawdata, at this moment the commited Rawdata is from the template repository, so there can be two possible scenarios:
+Imagine you have a template and a couple of modules and `dinghyfiles` pointing at them.
+You modify a module and this module is using Rawdata.
+At this moment the commited Rawdata is from the template repository, so there can be two possible scenarios:

-  - The Rawdata from the template repository is taken in order to render again all the dependent dinghyfiles. `repositoryRawdataProcessing = false`
+  - The Rawdata from the template repository is taken in order to render all the dependent `dinghyfiles` again.
+Use the `repositoryRawdataProcessing = false` config for this behavior.
-  - The Rawdata from the specific dinghyfile re-rendered is taken to render the dinghyfile. `repositoryRawdataProcessing = true`
+  - The Rawdata from the specific `dinghyfile` re-rendered is taken to render the `dinghyfile`.
+Use the `repositoryRawdataProcessing = true` config for this behavior.

-By default dinghy will use the Rawdata from the template repository, however you can enable the second behavior in which the Rawdata will be from the latest push done for that dinghyfile on the specific repository.
+By default Dinghy uses the Rawdata from the template repository.
+However, you can enable the second behavior in which the Rawdata from the latest push gets used for that `dinghyfile` in the specific repository.

 **Operator**